- Home ››

 The managers of an organisation play a vital role in shaping the health and safety of their company.
 From the creation of the health and safety policy, organising the provision of health and safety training for staff members, to making sure that policies and procedures are being followed, managers have these responsibilities and more for ensuring that the workplace is as safe as is reasonably practical for their employees and everyone nearby.
 In addition to this, they need to ensure that the business complies with all applicable legislation (which frequently changes) meaning that they need to keep up to date with those amendments that require them to make alterations within their company.

 When discussing managerial responsibilities for health and safety, thoughts will primarily be focused on senior managers and directors, as it is them who set the direction for health and safety and how seriously it needs to be taken.
-In numerous health and safety articles on this site including "Managers and Health and Safety", "Management Responsibilities for Health and Safety" and "How Can Managers Promote a Health and Safety Culture?" we have seen that the attitude of senior management influences to a great extent the approach and attitudes of workers in terms of how seriously they take health and safety.
+In numerous health and safety articles on this site including "Managers and Health and Safety" and "Management Responsibilities for Health and Safety" we have seen that the attitude of senior management influences to a great extent the approach and attitudes of workers in terms of how seriously they take health and safety.
 If senior managers do not take health and safety seriously or, even worse, actively instruct employees to bypass or ignore safety regulations in order to get the job done quicker, then the probability of accidents and incidents occurring in the workplace increase significantly.

 The Responsibility of Line Managers